Skip to content

 Why Work with an Independent Group Health Insurance Broker

 Employers who provide health benefits often consider how group coverage integrates with other financial protection strategies for employees.
-For example, businesses sometimes complement health plans with disability coverage to replace income if an employee cannot work due to illness or injury.
-Understanding why people purchase disability insurance can help employers design more comprehensive benefit programs.
+Some businesses complement health plans with disability coverage to replace income if an employee cannot work due to illness or injury — understanding why people purchase disability insurance helps employers design more comprehensive benefit programs that address both healthcare access and income security.
+The decisions made during benefits enrollment shape how employees experience their financial security, which in turn affects how they evaluate the employer’s overall compensation package relative to competitors.

 Access to Multiple Insurance Carriers

 One of the most significant advantages of working with an independent group health insurance broker is access to multiple insurance carriers.
-Captive agents typically represent one insurer and can only offer the products available through that company.
-Independent brokers, on the other hand, can evaluate plans from several carriers and present employers with multiple options.
+Captive agents represent one insurer and can only offer that company’s products.
+Independent brokers evaluate plans from several carriers and present employers with multiple options that can be compared on the specific dimensions that matter most to that employer’s workforce.
+This flexibility allows businesses to compare plan structures, provider networks, premium costs, and prescription drug coverage across different insurers rather than accepting whatever a single company’s product lineup offers.

 Objective Plan Comparisons